 Who’s behind the idea?

-David is the Chair of the British Science Association and the Executive Chairman of the Resolution Foundation.
-He was Minister for Universities and Science, attending Cabinet, from 2010-2014, and was the Member of Parliament for Havant from 1992-2015.
+David was the Chair of the British Science Association (2015-18) and is the Executive Chairman of the Resolution Foundation.
+He was Minister for Universities and Science, attending Cabinet from 2010-2014, and was the Member of Parliament for Havant from 1992-2015.

 Fiona is Chief Executive of the Science Media Centre, and has a degree in journalism and many years of experience in working in media relations for high profile national organisations.